lumeland/lume.land/docs/advanced/cheatsheet.md

 /** Register a component */
 site.component(context, component, scope = "/");

-/** Configure the strategy to merge a key in the data cascade */ site.mergeKey(key, merge, scope = "/");
+/** Configure the strategy for merging a specfic key in the data cascade */ site.mergeKey(key, merge, scope = "/");

 /** Copy a static file/folder */